 Surely those are more made in the sense Ansel Adams meant?

 Let’s talk multiverses.

-If – if – the universe is infinite and there are infinite versions of the photographer version of you in an infinite number of worlds capturing every conceivable pose or gesture or scene from every conceivable angle and distance with every conceivable shutter speed and aperture and ISO setting, it’s inevitable that the portrait or landscape you just spent time setting up would have been made by someone, somewhere, at some time.
+If – if – the universe is infinite and there are infinite universes, there are infinite versions of the photographer version of you in an infinite number of worlds capturing every conceivable pose or gesture or scene from every conceivable angle and distance with every conceivable shutter speed and aperture and ISO setting, so it’s inevitable that the portrait or landscape you just spent time setting up would have been made by someone, somewhere, at some time.